 4. Discover the Magical Zagorochoria

 Zagorochoria or Zagori may sound like it is one place but actually, it is a cluster of 46 lovely villages!
 It is located in the northwestern region of Greece amidst the mountains of Pindus in Epirus.
-Zagorochoria is one of the most favorite winter destinations among Greeks and gets busy in December and especially during Christmas.
+Zagorochoria is one of the favorite winter destinations among Greeks and gets busy in December and especially during Christmas.

 There is definitely something magical about spending the Christmas season here.
 Not only are there things you can only do in Winter in Zagorochoria, such as tasting the local Christmas pies, but the landscape looks absolutely gorgeous once fresh snow has fallen.

 Zagori is surrounded by Mount Mitsikeli, the Aoos river, and Mount Tymfi on all four sides making hiking one of the best things to do in the area.
-Honestly, I can’t imagine myself going to the stunning place and not hiking!
+Honestly, I can’t imagine myself going to this stunning place and not hiking!

 Must-do Experiences in Zagorochoria